WeruwithaB/alx-pre_course/README.md

-My first readme
+My first readme.
-What a time to be alive
+What a time to be alive.